 Over the last decade I have been focusing my photography on the East coast and the Thames Estuary, on the way it carves out the landscape and the activities preformed on it.
 My images are about the changing contours and weather patterns, and people that work and live on the estuary as the tide ebbs and flows.

 In the last couple of years I have undertaken various trips, including visits to structures such as the Maunsell Sea Forts and SEALAND, which gave me the opportunity to photograph and document these incredible pieces of architecture, which have become landmarks of the estuary.

-In the last year I have been working very closely with the writer Rachel Lichtenstein illustrating her new book – Estuary – Out of London into the Sea.
+I worked very closely with the writer Rachel Lichtenstein illustrating her new book – Estuary – Out of London into the Sea.
 This has included visits to the ports situated along the inner estuary and has had such an impact on the environment along it.
 Again, this has given me the opportunity to have rare access to areas not visited by the public.

-I have also been working with METAL culture on a set of images to promote the new Estuary 2016 Festival, which took place in September 2016.
+In 2016 I was commissioned to produced a set of images to promote the new Estuary 2016 Festival, these were used in all the marketing assets.

 My technique has become well-recognised, and often been referred to as 'painterly'.
 This is no accident: in my postproduction I have worked tirelessly on profiles to create that look and impression - especially on landscape images.

 I am especially drawn to the estuary in the early hours of the morning and sometimes have to hold my breath at the beautiful big skies it can project - even just for a fleeting moment.

 Simon Fowler – Photographer